Pharmacology for Pharmacy Technicians

 - Tech Alerts offer critical reminders and warnings to help you learn to identify and avoid common pharmacy errors.

-- Technician's Corner critical thinking exercises prepare you for on-the-job situations by providing you with a set of facts and asking you to reach a conclusion.
+- Technician's Corner critical thinking exercises prepare you for on-the-job situations by providing a set of facts and asking you to reach a conclusion.

-- Updated drug information ensures you’re familiar with the latest drug approvals and therapeutic considerations.

-- Key terminology list with definitions feature visual highlights within chapter discussions, and alphabetized list in the glossary.

 Table of Contents